MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage-runbooks.md

 4. Select the **Configure** tab.

 ## Change runbook settings with PowerShell
-You can use the [Set-SmaRunbookConfiguration](http://aka.ms/runbookauthor/cmdlet/setsmarunbookconfiguration) cmdlet to change all the settings for a runbook except for Tags.
+You can use the [Set-SmaRunbookConfiguration](http://aka.ms/runbookauthor/cmdlet/setsmarunbookconfiguration) cmdlet to change all the settings for a runbook except for tags.
 You can only change and add Tags for existing runbooks using the Management Portal.
-You can only set Tags for runbooks with PowerShell when you import a runbook using [Import-SmaRunbook](http://aka.ms/runbookauthor/cmdlet/importsmarunbook).
+You can only set tags for runbooks with PowerShell when you import a runbook using [Import-SmaRunbook](http://aka.ms/runbookauthor/cmdlet/importsmarunbook).

 The following sample commands show how to set the properties for a runbook.
 This sample adds a description and specifies that verbose records should be logged.